 Contact a California Bed Bug Attorney Today

 If you have encountered bed bugs during your hotel stays, you deserve compensation.
 Hotels are required by law to maintain habitable standards that include ensuring there are no bed bug infestations on the property.
-The attorneys at Willoughby Brod have helped unlucky travelers obtain compensation for their bed bug injuries and seek justice for not only the bed bug bites, but also the loss of their vacation and the emotional trauma they were forced to endure as a result.
+The attorneys at Brod Law Firm have helped unlucky travelers obtain compensation for their bed bug injuries and seek justice for not only the bed bug bites, but also the loss of their vacation and the emotional trauma they were forced to endure as a result.
 Contact our attorneys at (800) 427-7020 or visit us online to schedule your free consultation today.

 (image courtesy of Cody Board)